intershop/intershop-pwa/docs/concepts/cms-integration.md

 }
 ```

-With this API a client can retrieve a composition of involved CMS objects (e.g. include, component, slot, component and so on).
+With this API, a client can retrieve a composition of involved CMS objects (e.g. include, component, slot, component and so on).
 It is the client's responsibility to interpret and "render" such a composition tree.
 In the PWA this is done by mapping each element onto an Angular specific render component.